samuelbol/SportyBet_OddPickingBot/README.md

    There’s no need to manually download WebDriver for Chrome because WebDriver Manager will handle it.
 You only need to ensure that Google Chrome is installed on your system.

 ### 6. **Edit the Script to Add Credentials:**
    In your PyCharm project, open the Python script (`main.py` or the relevant file) and find the placeholders for `"YOUR_USERNAME"` and `"YOUR_PASSWORD"`.
-Replace them with your Microsoft Rewards credentials.
+Replace them with your login credentials.

    ```python
    username.send_keys("YOUR_USERNAME")